Why should I choose one of you as my guide?

 How do you manage emergency rescue service?

-In these cases we make contact with the rescue service providers like Himalayan Rescue Organization, Security personnel, and rescue agency to get help.
+In these cases, we make contact with the rescue service providers like Himalayan Rescue Organization, Security personnel, and rescue agency to get help.
 Even if there is the situation where a helicopter rescue is needed, we make direct contact with the rescue team and get rescued as soon as possible.
 The cost will then have to be managed through your insurance company.

-How much to insure myself for?
+How much to insure me for?